ugonnaagwu/practicechangeremote/Week 3/[ENG3.3]Bootstrap and Lotties.md

 The Navbar below uses a primary-themed navbar that is at the top of the page and automatically collapses at the lg (large) breakpoint. `expand` needs to be set for the Navbar to collapse at all.
 The Navbar also uses a dark background colors.

-Nav is shared by all nagivation tabs.
+Nav is shared by all navigation tabs.
 Each navigation tab is a Nav.Item that contains a Nav.Link.
 The base Nav component is built with flexbox.

 ```